NLeSC-slides/2023-06-19-ds-cr/git/09_conflicts.md

 Cold and dry, but everything is my favorite color
 The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity This line is edited locally my Wolfman
+But the Mummy will appreciate the lack of humidity This line is edited locally by Wolfman

+$ git add mars.txt
+$ git commit -m "edit line locally"

 [Edit the same file with the GitHub Web IDE]